Key takeaways

 Why this matters:

 Trust services transform a digital signature from a simple click into verifiable proof.
-They provide clear proof of:
+They provide clear evidence of:

 - Who signed the document